-A different situation occurs in connection with negative frequency-dependent selection.
+A different situation occurs in connection with negative frequencydependent selection.
 In this situation, the biological fitness of the carriers of a certain trait decreases with its increasing frequency in the population.
-An example could consist in some kinds of orchids (for example the elder-flowered orchid Dactylorhiza sambucina) in whose population two coloured forms - yellow and purple - are permanently found.
+An example could consist of some kinds of orchids (for example the elder-flowered orchid Dactylorhiza sambucina) in whose population two colored forms - yellow and purple - are permanently found.
 Externally, both forms are very attractive for their insect pollinators; however, neither form contains nectar in its flowers.
-A bumble bee flies to a purple flower and searches for nectar, but can't find any anywhere and finally, disappointed, flies to a different plant.
+A bumble bee flies to a purple flower and searches for nectar, but can't find any and finally, disappointed, flies to a different plant.
 As can be expected and as has been found by observations in nature, bees far more frequently prefer yellow flowers over other purple flowers for the next try.
 However, even here the bee is not very successful, because the yellow flowers also do not contain any nectar.
 Consequently, the bee next tries purple flowers again and so on, until it finally occurs to them to seek out a better kind of plant that does not have such beautiful and attractive flowers, but does have nectar in them.
-Nonetheless, it is quite possible that next time the bee will again let himself be attracted by the beautiful but false gold of the orchid flowers.
-As marketing professionals well know, good quality goods sell themselves, however only assuming that poor quality goods don't have better advertisements.
+Nonetheless, it is quite possible that next time the bee will again let herself be attracted by the beautiful but false gold of the orchid flowers.4 As marketing professionals well know, high quality goods sell themselves, however this is only assuming that poor quality goods don't have better advertisements.
 Negative frequency-dependent selection, similar to the situation with orchids, often leads to the permanent occurrence of several forms together in the population.
 As soon as the frequency of the yellow form decreases in the population, for example if Gretel convinces Hansel to pick a yellow bouquet of strictly protected orchids (together with the bulbs), the rare bearers of this color will then have a greater chance that they will be visited by a pollinator after an unsuccessful visit to the more common orchid with purple flowers.
 Thus, there will be a greater probability that the yellow flowers will be pollinated and a greater probability that they will pass on their genes, including the yellow flower color, to the next generation.
-Because of the
+Because of the action of this negative feedback, the relative number of yellow orchids will increase somewhat in the next generation and the relative number of purple orchids will decrease.